 Employment

-Rooted in an inspiring natural setting, Berkshire School instills the highest standards of character and citizenship and a commitment to academic, artistic, and athletic excellence.
-Our community fosters diversity, a dedication to environmental stewardship, and an enduring love for learning.
+Berkshire instills the highest standards of character and citizenship and a commitment to academic, artistic, and athletic excellence.
+Our community fosters diversity, a dedication to environmental stewardship, and an enduring love of learning.

 Berkshire School strives to create a global community that reflects the world around us and the backgrounds, experiences, identities, genders, perspectives, races, religions and talents that each member brings to our school.
 We believe that a diverse and inclusive community supports and respects all cultures, ethnicities, languages, philosophies, political views and sexual orientations that exist within and beyond our school.